 - CW-X Stabilyx compression tights: I like the extra IT Band and knee support

 - Camelbak Hydration vest: I love that I can carry things like my phone for fun photos, leaving my hands free and preventing a change in running form from carrying a water bottle.

-- Bodyglide: Usually just on my things, but for long runs it’s feet, arms, everything!
+- Bodyglide: Usually just on my thighs, but for long runs it’s feet, arms, everything!

-- Quality socks: I wrote a whole post on different options, but it’s MUST.
+- Quality running socks: I wrote a whole post on different options, but it’s MUST.

 What to take on a long run?